-Professor Alexander is a native Kansan, having graduated from the University of Kansas where he was a student of Richard Reber.
-In 1972, he was invited to join the faculty at the University of Montana and served as piano department chair in addition to his teaching duties in applied piano, class piano and piano pedagogy.
 In 1987, he made his New York debut at Carnegie Recital Hall with violinist Walter Olivares and continues to be active as a soloist, accompanist and chamber musician.
 He has served as a collaborative artist for numerous internationally recognized soloists, instrumentalists, and chamber groups.
-A former president of the Montana State Music Teachers Association, he is a popular clinician at state music teachers conventions.
+A former president of the Montana State Music Teachers Association, he is a popular clinician at state and national music teachers conventions.
 In 2009, he was invited by MTNA to conduct the intermediate level master class at their national convention in Atlanta.
 Professor Alexander has toured throughout South Korea as well as the far East where he performed recitals and workshops in Singapore, Hong Kong, Malaysia and Indonesia.
 In November of 2013, he was invited to adjudicate "MusiQuest" in India, a national piano competition for all ages where many students performed his compositions.